Baqend/guide/src/index.md

   </tr>
 </table></div>

-**Note**: There is currently no way to check if a user has permissions to perform an operation without actually performing the operation.
+<div class="note"><strong>Note:</strong> There is currently no way to check if a user has permissions to perform an operation without actually
+performing the operation. </div>

 ## Anonymous Users & Public Access